raspberrypilearning/our-beat/en/step_2.md

 --- task ---

-Press the Play ▶️ button to hear the chosen melody.
+Click the Play ▶️ button to hear the chosen melody.

 See the melody pattern in the Editor.